Prudential Retirement Account

 Our PruFund range of funds page shows the current Expected Growth Rates (EGRs) – select the Retirement Account from the drawdown.

-If you want to change any details then please contact us on the contact details below.
+If you want to change your bank details then please contact us using the details below.
+You can check the value of your policy, change your address and view key documents on-line within Online Services.

 Please call or write to us using the contact details below.